LRxStyle/ClimateAction-ITNice/README.md

 # climate-action-ITENAS
-This notebook is designed to analyze
+This notebook is designed to identifying the countries and sectors that contribute the most to emissions is crucial for developing effective solutions to reduce them.
+By doing so, we can address climate change without negatively impacting economic growth.

 # How to run
 - First, download required dataset (annual-co-emissions-by-region.csv)